49ers Facing Fines, Legal Action After U2 Show Breaks Curfew

 “They deliberately and willfully violated the law,” Mayor Lisa Gillmor told KPIX 5.

-Gillmor said because the concert continued until 11 p.m., breaking the 10 p.m. curfew for weekday events, the mayor is promising to fine the 49ers $1,000.
+Gillmor said because the concert continued until 11 p.m., breaking the 10 p.m. curfew for weekday events, the mayor is promising to fine the 49ers, which oversees the stadium, $1,000.
 But that’s not all.

 In a statement released late Thursday, the city wrote: “We will pursue all appropriate legal action and take steps to ensure this doesn’t happen again.”